 In general, tortoises prefer warmer climates.
 These animals come from warmer countries, so naturally in captivity they prefer the same type of climate they have in their natural habitat.
 Not to mention that tortoises are cold-blooded, or in other words, they cannot maintain their body temperature independent of the surrounding environment.

 This is why tortoises need access to a heat source most of the time.
-Not only to be able to raise their temperature, but also because being warm is necessary to help their metabolic functions continue.
-This includes everything from food digestion to calcium absorption.
+Not only to be able to raise their temperature, but also because being warm is necessary to help their metabolic processes.
+This includes everything from the digestion of food to calcium absorption.

 What Temperature Ranges Are Right for Tortoises?

-The ideal temperature is around 85 degrees F (30 degrees C), plus or minus 5 degrees variations.
+The ideal temperature is around 85 degrees F (30 degrees C), plus or minus 5 degrees.
 This is a warm temperature, but not excessively so.

 Temperatures unacceptable for tortoises are those below 85 degrees F (30 degrees C), especially if they go towards freezing temperatures.
 Not all tortoises can hibernate, and for these species in particular, temperatures that are too low can put their lives in danger.